-WEST PALM BEACH, Fla. — A stormy stretch of weather is setting up across Florida this weekend, and it’s bringing a mix of heavy rain, dangerous surf, and coastal flooding concerns.
+WEST PALM BEACH, Fla. — Unsettled weather continues across South Florida this weekend, and it’s bringing a mix of rain, dangerous surf, and coastal flooding concerns.

-Flood Watches remain in effect for coastal counties, where repeated downpours could lead to localized flooding in poor drainage areas and spots along the Intracoastal.
+Flood Watches remain in effect for the Treasure Coast through Sunday morning as repeated downpours could lead to localized flooding in poor drainage areas.

 MORE WEATHER: Radar | Alerts | 7-Day Forecast | Hourly Forecast